shadman-zoha/laravel-project-Product-Order-Management/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+---

+## 📦 Laravel POS System - Product & Order Management

+This Laravel-based POS (Point of Sale) system is designed to manage products with advanced features such as dynamic product variations, pricing control, and a real-time shopping cart.
+The system allows users to add products with details like name, SKU, unit, unit value, selling and purchase prices, discount, tax, and images.
+It supports product variations (e.g., size, color) where each variation can have different pricing.
+The POS page displays a searchable and paginated product list on the left and a dynamic shopping cart on the right that updates totals as quantities change.
+Orders can be placed and stored in the database, and a separate order list page allows filtering by date range and includes pagination.
+The project uses Laravel 10/11 with best practices such as custom route files and separate view folders.
+Proper form validation is implemented, and setup instructions are included in the documentation for easy installation.
+If the project is partially complete, explanations are provided in the documentation.

+---

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.